astromatic/sextractor/doc/src/Weighting.rst

 #.
 The detection threshold *t* above the local sky background is adjusted for each pixel *i* with variance :math:`\sigma^2_i`: :math:`t_i=`\ ``DETECT_THRESH``\ :math:`\times\sqrt{\sigma^2_i}`, where ``DETECT_THRESH`` is expressed in units of standard deviations of the background noise.
    Pixels with variance above the threshold set with the ``WEIGHT_THRESH`` parameter are therefore simply not detected.
    This may result in splitting objects crossed by a group of bad pixels.
-   Interpolation (see ???) should be used to avoid this problem.
+   Interpolation should be used to avoid this problem.
    If convolution filtering is applied for detection, the variance map is convolved too.
    This yields optimum scaling of the detection threshold in the case where noise is uncorrelated from pixel to pixel.
    Non-linear filtering operations (like those offered by artificial retinae) are not affected.

 #.
-The cleaning process (??) takes into account the exact individual thresholds assigned to each pixel for deciding about the fate of faint detections.
+The cleaning process takes into account the exact individual thresholds assigned to each pixel for deciding about the fate of faint detections.

 #.
 Error estimates like ``FLUXISO_ERR`` , ``ERRA_IMAGE`` , etc. also make use of individual variances.
    Local background-noise standard deviation is simply set to :math:`\sqrt{\sigma^2_i}`.